Butterroach/TerJol/README.md

 # terjol

-motherfucking terjol what the fuck
+terjol

 ***

 TerJol is a port of [TerCol](https://github.com/Butterroach/tercol) for Java.

-THIS IS MY 3RD EVER JAVA THING GOD PLEASE SPARE ME
+THIS IS MY 3RD EVER JAVA THING PLEASE SPARE ME

 ## Code example